Western Yarrow, Common Yarrow

 ▲ flowers

-· is a creeping perennial with feathery, finely divided leaves and flat-topped clusters of white flowers (other colors in cultivated varieties); similar to wild carrot in appearance
+· Is a native, creeping perennial that forms basal rosettes of feathery, finely divided leaves, then extends up flowering stems that are topped with flat-topped clusters of white flowers (other colors in cultivated varieties); somewhat similar in appearance to Wild Carrot

-· flower stalk grows 12-30" tall; foliage primarily in rosettes near ground
+· Flowering stems grows 12-30 inches tall; foliage primarily in rosettes near ground